yugabyte/yugabyte-db/docs/content/preview/develop/multi-cloud/_index.md

 - **Higher availability**: An outage of one cloud provider need not mean an application outage as you would be seamlessly redirected to another prepared cloud, ensuring uninterrupted operations.
 - **Closer to users**: Not all cloud providers may have data centers close to your users in different geographies.
 By choosing data centers from different cloud providers, you can provide a better experience to all your users.
 - **Data compliance**: Local data protection laws require data of their citizens to be placed in their country.
 One cloud provider may not have a data center in the regions you need, but another provider might.
 - **Flexibility**: There might be scenarios where you may not be able to use your current cloud provider and would have to use another provider in a specific geography.
-In such cases, being multicloud-ready would make this move simpler.
+In such cases, being multi-cloud ready would make this move simpler.

-## Building multicloud applications
+## Building multi-cloud applications

 While a multi-cloud approach offers numerous advantages, heightened management complexity and achieving consistent performance and reliability across multiple clouds present big challenges for organizations to overcome.

 ### Setup

-YugabyteDB has been designed to address these challenges from day one.
-Multicloud management capabilities have been integrated directly into all the 3 product offerings - [YugabyteDB](../../), [Yugabyte Anywhere](../../yugabyte-platform/) and [Yugabyte Managed](../../yugabyte-cloud/).
+YugabyteDB has been designed to address these challenges.
+Multi-cloud management capabilities have been integrated directly into the 3 product offerings - [YugabyteDB](../../), [Yugabyte Anywhere](../../yugabyte-platform/) and [Yugabyte Managed](../../yugabyte-cloud/).
 This integration provides comprehensive visibility of your database across all your cloud environments, allowing you to monitor costs and usage, implement consistent security controls and policies, and seamlessly manage workloads.

-To understand how you can set up YugabyteDB across different clouds see, [Multicloud setup](./multicloud-setup)
+To understand how you can set up YugabyteDB across different clouds see, [Multi-cloud setup](./multicloud-setup).

 ### Deploy

-Once you have set up your multicloud, you need to choose a good design pattern for your applications as per the needs of your organization.
-Depending your needs for Availability & Data Access, we define several patterns for you to choose from.
-See [Global applications](../build-global-apps/) for more info.
+After you set up your multi-cloud, you need to choose a suitable design pattern for your applications as per the needs of your organization.
+You can choose a design pattern depending on your needs for availability and data access.
+See [Global applications](../build-global-apps/) for more details.

 ## Hybrid cloud